NewsAppsUMD/llm-playground/README.md

 That "no yapping" thing?
 That's one of the ways you get LLMs to stop narrating their output and just give you what you specify.

-Now it's your turn: find a short (3 pages or less) news story that contains unstructured text and drop it into the list of files on the left side.
+Now it's your turn: find a short (3 pages or less) news story that contains unstructured text, save it as a text file and drop it into the list of files on the left side.
 Then create a prompt like the one above that turns some elements of it into structured data.
 Put your prompt in the space below, and below that tell me how the LLM did.

 ```bash